 Program Model / Completion Requirements

-The Capstone Course will integrate all of student learnings into final project.
+The Capstone Course will integrate all of the student learnings into a final project.

 Students may include the core courses for either specialization within their 175 course hours.
 In order to receive a specialization students must complete the certificate requirements.
 Students may obtain multiple specializations once their initial 175 hours has been completed.